trueshizus/boton-ar/README.md

 # BotonAr

 BotonAr is a moderation bot for Reddit.
+It uses AI to give a summary of the modqueue and modmail, and to help with responding to users.

 ## Getting Started